-- Building consent applications covering the fire engineering design in buildings - Evacuation scheme approvals and monitoring - Advice to territorial authorities on buildings, identified during routine building inspections for operational pre-planning purposes, considered dangerous because they are a fire hazard.
+- building consent applications covering the fire engineering design in buildings - evacuation scheme approvals and monitoring - advice to territorial authorities on buildings, identified during routine building inspections for operational pre-planning purposes, considered dangerous because they are a fire hazard.

 Measure SOI target Average last 4-years actual performance 1.3.1 Number and percentage of advice (Fire Service memoranda) provided to territorial authorities on building consent applications within 10 working days of being received and the percentage meeting the internal quality standards.
-500-750 100% 100% 526 96% 100% 1.3.2 Percentage of evacuation schemes submitted to the Fire Service processed within 20 working days of being received.
-Percentage of evacuation scheme applications assessed to determine whether they have met the At least 90% 78% na requirements of the evacuation regulations.
-10070 na 1.3.3 Percentage of identified dangerous buildings notified to the relevant territorial authority.
+500-750 100% 100% 510 95% 100% 1.3.2 Percentage of evacuation schemes submitted to the Fire Service processed within 20 working days of being received.
+Percentage of evacuation scheme applications assessed to determine whether they have met the At least 90% 100% 76% 100% 1.3.3 requirements of the evacuation regulations.
+Percentage of identified dangerous buildings notified to the relevant territorial authority.
 100% 100%